-Apart from a couple of years at Oxford the remainder of my mathematical career has been at the University of Warwick in Coventry, UK.
-I am currently the Director of Undergraduate Studies in the department and sit on various committees within the University, many involved with teaching and learning.
+Apart from a couple of years at Oxford the rest of my mathematical career has been at the University of Warwick in Coventry, UK.
+Until recently I was the Director of Undergraduate Studies in the department (for a period of 20 years) and sat on various committees within the University, many involved with teaching and learning.
 My mathematical interests are summarised below and within the links to other pages on this site.

 Bifurcations with Symmetry